 Kensa works nationwide to reduce fuel poverty but are delighted to partner with Coastline Housing to deliver these systems in our own backyard of Cornwall.
 It really is a win-win program:

-Coastline get improvements to their housing stock and an income stream from the Government’s non-domestic Renewable Heat Incentive (RHI):
+Coastline get improvements to their housing stock and an income stream from the Government’s non-domestic Renewable Heat Incentive (RHI: this scheme has now closed):

 - Coastline’s tenants get significantly reduced bills;